-I also own several Disston back saws that I have changed to crosscut back saws, like this Disston No. 4 steel back saw:
+I also own several Disston back saws that I have changed to crosscut back saws, like this on ebay Disston No. 4 steel back saw:

 It really is a great back saw, but required a bit of refurbish work and sharpening to get it cutting nicely.
 But I like refurbishing hand tools and sharpening hand saws, so it was not a chore for me.

 If you decide that you’d prefer to buy a vintage/antique back saw, make sure to inspect the blade for kinks.
 Hold it up to your eyes, and sight down the tooth line to make sure the saw plate is straight.